AuCA - Automated Cable Assembly

 The AuCA system consists of two tools (cable placement and contacting) that can be guided by collaborative robots.
 The end effector "Cable Deposition" enables cable feeding from an endless roll, automatic assembly, positioning, and mechanical attachment (thermoplastic extrusion) on the component.
 Up to 4 cables can be laid simultaneously.
 The end effector "Contacting" allows for independent gripping, stripping, crimping, and plugging of the laid cable ends into connector housings.
 The system has an automatic change option for crimp applicators, allowing different crimp elements from an endless roll to be attached according to DIN standards.
 This technology enables the flexible, fully automatic production of various wiring harnesses on the workpiece.

-Wire Deposition
+Wire deposition

 Contacting